 So you’re standing in the wellness section of your favorite health food store, staring at a case filled with CBD products.
 The labels use words like CBD Oil, Hemp Oil, Hemp Extract, Full-Spectrum, Whole Plant Complex… the list goes on.

 There are tinctures, rubs, lotions, gummies, capsules, edibles… WOAH.
 After 5 minutes you’ll need to take some CBD to get through the CBD shopping experience!
-Fear not: We’re here to help you make an educated purchasing decision:
+Fear not – we’re here to help you make an educated purchasing decision.

-There Are Lots of Different Names For CBD Products Out There
+Lots of Different Names

 Undoubtedly the most common words used on CBD product labels is CBD Oil.
 This may seem like the most obvious description but it can actually be a little misleading: The beneficial cannabinoids that we extract from our hemp plants start out as a raw substance that is then diluted and infused in a carrier oil, hence the word oil in CBD Oil.
 Who knew?!